Jai Jawan

-Jay Jawan is a 1970 Telugu-language drama film produced by D. Madhusudhana Rao under the Annapurna Studios banner and directed by D. Yoganand.
+Jai Jawan is a 1970 Telugu-language drama film produced by D. Madhusudhana Rao under the Annapurna Studios banner and directed by D. Yoganand.
 It stars Akkineni Nageswara Rao, Bharati, Krishnam Raju and music composed by S. Rajeswara Rao.

 Plot

-The film begins during the time of India - China war when a freedom fighter, Madhava Rao, toils for the welfare of the public with his daughter Bharati, niece Kasthuri, and his son Ravindra Nath serves in the Indian Army.
-Besides, his malicious brother-in-law Narasimham is a secret agent of the traitors but purports himself as a patriot.
-On the war front, Ravi is mislaid and seriously injured when a nurse, Susheela, rescues him, and they fall in love.
-Eventually, grief-stricken Madhava Rao shifts to the residence of Ravi's close friend, Dr. Raghu, a handicap.
-Nevertheless, Bharathi loves and marries him.
-Parallelly, Narasimham's son Babu arrives from the States, knitting a foreign girl, Lilly.
-After some time, Ravi returns along with Susheela.
-He conveys his intention to marry her, which Narasimham and his wife Sundaramma oppose as they aspire to couple up Kasthuri with him.
-Despite Ravi moving ahead, just before the wedding, Susheela dies in a car accident when dispirited Ravi tours all over the country.
-During the tour he spots Susheela alive and realizes she is Sujatha, the twin sister of Susheela, who enhances him, and he proposes to her, which she denies.
-However, Ravi follows her when he learns Sujatha's alliance is already fixed with her foster son Ramu, whose whereabouts are unknown.
-The elders now convince Sujatha for espousal when the Indian army declares an emergency, so Ravi pauses the wedding and leaves for the battlefield.
-Parallelly, it is revealed that Raghu is the only Ramu who stayed behind due to his disability.
-Meanwhile, Narasimham is intrigued by destroying the country's essential runways, but Ravi breaks out his ploy.
-Here, surprisingly, Lilly turns into a CBI officer and apprehends him.
-Finally, Ravi is honored by Govt of India, and the movie ends happily with the marriage of Ravi and Sujatha.
+The film begins during the India–China war, where freedom fighter Madhava Rao works devotedly for public welfare alongside his daughter Bharati, his niece Kasthuri, and his son Ravindra Nath (Ravi), an officer in the Indian Army.
+Unknown to the family, Madhava Rao’s brother-in-law Narasimham is secretly a secret agent working for traitors while posing as a patriot.
+During the war, Ravi is severely injured and reported missing.
+He is rescued by a nurse, Susheela, and the two fall in love.
+Believing Ravi dead, a grief-stricken Madhava Rao moves into the house of Ravi’s disabled friend, Dr. Raghu, whom Bharati later marries.

+Meanwhile, Narasimham’s son Babu returns from the United States accompanied by a foreign woman named Lilly.
+Ravi eventually returns home with Susheela and wishes to marry her, but Narasimham and his wife Sundaramma oppose the match because they intend Ravi to marry Kasthuri.
+Before the wedding can take place, however, Susheela is apparently killed in a car accident.
+Devastated, Ravi travels across the country in despair.

+During his travels, Ravi encounters a woman identical to Susheela and discovers she is Sujatha, Susheela’s twin sister.
+Captivated by her resemblance and character, he asks her to marry him, but she refuses because she has long been promised to her foster son, Ramu, whose whereabouts are unknown.
+Ravi persists after learning that the engagement cannot proceed unless Ramu returns.

+Eventually, the elders persuade Sujatha to accept Ravi’s proposal.
+However, before the marriage can take place, the Indian Army declares an emergency and Ravi returns to the battlefield.
+It is then revealed that the missing Ramu is actually Raghu, who remained behind because of his disability.

+At the same time, Narasimham plots to destroy vital airstrips across the country as part of a treasonous conspiracy.
+Ravi uncovers and foils the plan.
+Lilly is then revealed to be a CBI officer working undercover, and she arrests Narasimham.
+In the end, Ravi is honoured by the Government of India for his service, and the film concludes with the marriage of Ravi and Sujatha.